aminer/query-with-filters/README.md

 ```
 but only a single predicate.

-Although a large set of data can be requested and filtered in the client application, Aerospike allows creation of very arbitrary and flexible filters using [User Defined Functions](https://docs.aerospike.com/display/V3/User-Defined+Function+Guide).
+Although a large set of data can be requested and filtered in the client application, Aerospike allows creation of very arbitrary and flexible filters using [User Defined Functions](https://www.aerospike.com/docs/udf/udf_guide.html).
 These filters are executed on the server, thereby saving the network trip to the client application and allowing the extension of the database to very arbitrary use cases.

-This feature is called [Aggregations](https://docs.aerospike.com/display/V3/Aggregation+Guide), and it is used in conjunction with a query.
-Aggregations operate on, or process, a stream of data using [StreamUDFs](https://docs.aerospike.com/display/V3/Aggregation+Guide).
+This feature is called [Aggregations](http://www.aerospike.com/docs/guide/aggregation.html), and it is used in conjunction with a query.
+Aggregations operate on, or process, a stream of data using [StreamUDFs](https://www.aerospike.com/docs/udf/developing_stream_udfs.html).
 A stream is the output of a query on a secondary index.
-Imagine a stream of records flowing out of a query and passing through one or more [StreamUDFs](https://docs.aerospike.com/display/V3/Aggregation+Guide), and the result set being passed back to your application.
+Imagine a stream of records flowing out of a query and passing through one or more [StreamUDFs](https://www.aerospike.com/docs/udf/developing_stream_udfs.html), and the result set being passed back to your application.

 You can add filters to this stream.
-A filter allows some records to be filtered out, or removed from from the stream, and allows others to pass through.
+A filter allows some records to be filtered out, or removed from the stream, and allows others to pass through.

-See the [Aggregation Guide](https://docs.aerospike.com/display/V3/Aggregation+Guide) for more detailed information.
+See the [Aggregation Guide](http://www.aerospike.com/docs/guide/aggregation.html) for more detailed information.
 ##Example
 To illustrate this use, let’s construct a scenario.
 You want to authenticate a user, which is done with a username and password.
 You have user profiles in a Set “profile” and each user profile record has Bins: “username” and “password”.
 You wish to return a user record where both the username and password match the user’s authentication, even if there are multiple users with the same username.